Brex Business Credit Card Alternatives & Review

 Does the Brex card empower your team to manage their budgets?

-The aim of a corporate credit card is to empower your team to make expenses and purchase the supplies they need to do their work.
+The aim of a startup corporate credit card is to empower your team to make expenses and purchase the supplies they need to do their work.
 This cuts down the oversight and admin work required to manage everything centrally.

 While Brex offers core finance teams a good measure of control over cardholder spending, it might be a little too much.